 In Key Stage 4, the options process is flexible, offering both traditional GCSEs and high quality vocational courses.
 Teachers are noted for their subject expertise and their ability to tailor lessons to different ability levels.
 The school has invested heavily in digital learning platforms to support homework and independent study, which has been particularly well received by students in the older year groups.

 As a school for 11 to 16 year olds, the transition at the end of Year 11 is a significant focus.
-The vast majority of students progress to Petroc College in Barnstaple, which offers a wide range of A-levels, T-levels, and vocational diplomas.
+The vast majority of students progress to Petroc College in Barnstaple, which includes A-levels, T-levels, and vocational diplomas.
 Other students travel further afield to Exeter or North Somerset for specialist agricultural or sporting colleges.

 Careers guidance is integrated into the curriculum from Year 7, with annual careers fairs and dedicated one to one sessions for Year 11 students.
 The school maintains strong links with local employers in engineering, healthcare, and tourism, ensuring that students are well informed about apprenticeship opportunities in the South West.

 Admissions are coordinated by Devon County Council.
 The Park is a popular school and is often oversubscribed.
-In the most recent admissions cycle, the school received 338 applications for 270 places, representing a subscription proportion of 1.27.
+In the most recent admissions cycle, the school received 338 applications for 270 places, representing 1.27. applications per place

 Priority is given to children with Education, Health and Care Plans (EHCP), followed by looked after children and siblings of current students.
 Distance from the school gates is the primary factor for other applicants.
 Parents should use the FindMySchool Map Search to check their precise distance from the school compared to previous offer distances.